 Montana’s Safest Cities

-To identify the safest cities in Montana, we reviewed the most recent FBI Uniform Crime Report statistics along with our own population data and internal research.
-We eliminated any cities that failed to submit a complete crime report to the FBI and removed cities with populations under 10,000.
+To identify the safest cities, we reviewed the most recent FBI Uniform Crime Report statistics.
+We eliminated any cities that failed to submit a complete crime report to the FBI and cities with populations under 10,000.
 This left 3,381 cities (out of a total of 9,251).